Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🚀 How to Run & Use the Application
 Prerequisites

-	.NET 9 SDK
+	-.NET 9 SDK

-	Docker Desktop (with Docker Compose)
+	-Docker Desktop (with Docker Compose)

-	(Optional) curl or Postman for API testing
+	-(Optional) curl or Postman for API testing

 1- Clone the Repo